paki-mcguire/base-react-project/README.md

     Note: You should import react、react-dom、dayjs before using antd.js

-3.  compile and run the project
+3. Compile and run the project

             npm run dev